 Symptoms and Severity of Bed Sores

 When there is constant pressure to any part of the body, blood flow to that area is restricted.
 When it is restricted long enough, the tissues die.
-Because tissue goes all the way to the bone, there are varying stages of bedsores, depending how much of the tissue has been killed:
+Because tissue goes all the way to the bone, there are varying stages of bedsores, depending on how much of the tissue has been killed:

 - Stage 1: The first stage of bedsores looks like sunburn.
-At this stage, the ulcer appears as a defined area redness.
+At this stage, the ulcer appears as a defined area of redness.
 This should be a warning sign to caregivers that the decubitus ulcer can develop quickly.

 - Stage 3: The third stage of bed sores looks like a deep crater with black edges.
 This indicates the ulcer has killed tissue down to the muscle.

 - Stage 4: The fourth stage of bed sores looks like a deep, open wound in which bone and connecting tissues are visible.
-When an ulcer hits this stage, it means significant damage to the muscle, bone and supporting structures has been sustained.
+When an ulcer hits this stage, it means significant damage to the muscle, bone, and supporting structures has been sustained.

 Even when they are treated properly, bedsores never truly heal.
 A person must have good circulation for the wound to recover, and that is often not possible for a bedridden person.

-Contact an Experienced Texas Pressure Sore Attorney
+Contact an Experienced Texas Bed Sore Attorney